-So, in light of the emotions, the anxiety and any other emotions, how do you stay upbeat and try to enjoy the holiday for the sake of the family?
+So, in light of the emotions, the anxiety and any other emotions, how do you stay upbeat and try to enjoy the holidays or vacation for the sake of the family?
 Here are some steps to help you get through it.

 Take time out from the adult conversations

-If you are in the middle of ongoing arguments with your ex, let them wait until after the holidays.
-No child wants to have memories of that around the season every year.
+If you are in the middle of ongoing arguments with your ex, let them wait until after the holiday or vacation.
+No child wants to have memories of that around what should be a happy time every year.
 It CAN wait a few weeks and if you have an attorney, let her handle it.

 Temper Your Emotions

 This time isn’t just tough on you.
 It’s tough on the children too.
 More so than you probably know.
 Their family has been split up or in the very least, things have changed from what they were accustomed to seeing each day.
 They will need time to adjust.
 They will have questions.
-They may bombard you with questions and the holiday time is often when tempers flare due to stress.
+They may bombard you with questions and the preparing for a trip, vacation or holidays is often when tempers flare due to stress.
 Make sure they know you love them and want them with you.
 Never take it for granted that they know because children do not always know.
 They will often blame themselves for the breakup of their parents.
 Sometimes the best gift we can give them is to stop and just listen to them and let them vent without blowing up even when we are hurting or angry ourselves.